ibm-cloud-docs/monitoring/getting-started.md

 ### Configure platform metrics
 {: #getting-started-step3-1}

 Platform metrics are metrics that are exposed by enabled-monitoring services and the platform in {{site.data.keyword.cloud_notm}}.
-You must configure a {{site.data.keyword.mon_full_notm}} instance in a region to monitor these metrics.
+You must configure an  {{site.data.keyword.mon_full_notm}} instance in a region to monitor these metrics.
 [Learn more](/docs/monitoring?topic=monitoring-platform_metrics_enabling).

 To see the list of enabled-monitoring services, see [Cloud services](/docs/monitoring?topic=monitoring-cloud_services).